Life Sciences Roundtables

-The Thames Valley region is at the heart of the wider ‘Golden Triangle’, which links Oxford with London and Cambridge – one of the densest clusters in Europe, comparable to international super-clusters such as the one in Massachusetts.
+The Thames Valley region is at the heart of the UK’s ‘Golden Triangle’, which links Oxford with London and Cambridge.
+It is a cluster worth £74bn ($100bn) annually and one of the densest clusters in Europe, comparable to other international super-clusters such as the one centred on Massachusetts.

 The region’s research centre’s have been at the heart of the global response to the COVID-19 pandemic, with the world No.1 University, the University of Oxford’s vaccine quickly adopted by AstraZeneca and many in-region based companies contributing to the global response, including for example, vaccine’s manufacture, the supply of PPE and design, construction and distribution of ventilators.
 See also: Oxfordshire’s response to the global pandemic.

 Investment in the regional continues with the recent opening of the £43m ($58m) Rosalind Franklin Institute and the UK’s first dedicated Vaccine Manufacturing and Innovation Centre facility due to be open in 2022.
 Both are located within the Harwell Campus, Oxfordshire.

 In response to a direct invitation from central government, the Chamber established a business-led health and life sciences roundtable chaired by Bayer’s Simon Greenstreet.
 The initial ask and objective was to provide an informed contribution to the Life Sciences Sector Deal 2, part of the Government’s Industrial Strategy.
 Our relationship continues and engagement with central Government to ensure the Thames Valley health and life sciences community is heard.
 Ongoing work with central Government and priorities for 2022 include representation into the Life Sciences Vision and its ‘missions’ alongside ambitions to bring forward a business-led strategy for the retention of existing skills and the securing new talent into the workforce.